terraform-azurerm-modules/terraform-azurerm-shared-services/README.md

 # terraform-azurerm-vnet

+***Note that this repo may be deprecated as it does not give much more than the standard azurerm providers.***

 ## Description

 This Terraform module deploys a number of shared services that are common to a hub in a hub and spoke environment.
 Work in progress.